 Volunteers In Parks (VIP)

 Become part of the VIP program by assisting park staff with interpretive, biological, archeology, or maintenance projects.
-Every year volunteers donate over countless hours to Dayton Aviation Heritage NHP!
-The work done by volunteers at Dayton Aviation Heritage is invaluable to the park, the community and visitors.
+Every year volunteers donate countless hours to many of the parks in the National Park Service system.
+The work done by volunteers is invaluable to each park, each community and every visitor.
 Individuals or groups can volunteer at any time of the year.
+Contact the park to request for more information.

-The VIP program began in 1969 when congress passed the Volunteers in the Parks Act of 1969.
+The VIP program began in 1969 under the leadership of Director George B. Hartzog, Jr., when congress passed the Volunteers in the Parks Act of 1969.
 Read Director's Order #7: Volunteers in Parks, which has more information about volunteering in the national parks.